 Garrett Oliver (@igarrettoliver) is a man of many talents as his Instagram feed shows.
 He’s the brewmaster of The Brooklyn Brewery in New York City, Author of “The Brewmaster’s Table”, Editor-in-Chief of “The Oxford Companion to Beer”, and an incredible chef.
 He recently founded the Michael James Jackson Foundation for Brewing and Distilling, which funds scholarships for technical education in brewing and distilling for people of color in the U.S. You’ll find @igarrettoliver to be a page of personal musings and snapshots of celebration and passion in the daily life of Garrett Oliver.

-Most importantly, Megan has used their platform to raise awareness for DEI (diversity, equity, and inclusion) issues in the craft beer community.
-From speaking on panels to educating folks through social posts, Megan continues to serve as an advocate for a more equitable, just, and diverse craft beer industry.
+Most importantly, Grey has used their platform to raise awareness for DEI (diversity, equity, and inclusion) issues in the craft beer community.
+From speaking on panels to educating folks through social posts, Grey continues to serve as an advocate for a more equitable, just, and diverse craft beer industry.
 For that reason this past year Hop Culture named them one of its “10 People to Watch in Craft Beer in 2022”.

-Give Megan a follow to find inspiration on how we can all improve the craft beer community.
+Give Grey a follow to find inspiration on how we can all improve the craft beer community.

 Another favorite of the Hop Culture team, there’s no mistaking the tattoo on Jennifer’s left shoulder (a woman with a giant hop for a beard) or the one on her left thigh (giant octopus).
 This longtime advocate for women in beer is also a huge supporter of her local craft beer scene and does an awesome job featuring lesser-known breweries from the American South, and particularly from her home state of Texas.